gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 ##### Tests should be deterministic

-A deterministic test never changes its outcome when there was no change in behaviour.
-A test which switches from green to red or the other way around without any change is called flaky.
+A deterministic test never changes its outcome when there was no change of behaviour.
+A test switching from green to red or the other way around without any change is called flaky.
 Test Doubles are a good way to get rid of flaky dependencies like external network or database calls.
 The earlier example with the FakeUserRepository demonstrates this.

 ##### Tests should focus on a single unit of the system

 A unit test should focus on a single part of the system.
-If a unit tests breaks, it should be easy to find the cause of the problem.
-The other way around is also true: If someone changes code of a unit, only corresponding unit tests should break.
+If a unit tests breaks, it should be easy to find the root cause.
+The other way around is also true: If someone changes a unit, only corresponding unit tests should possibly break.
 If you need to start a debugger to figure out what went wrong, the chance is high that your tests are too diffuse and include much more than a single unit.

 Unit tests which not focus on a single unit tend to be brittle because they will fail if some other part of the system changes.
 Brittle tests